$551 Find Cheap Flights from the United States to Australia

 To calculate weekly average prices, KAYAK takes all prices for each week before departure over the last year for round-trip flights to Australia, removes the top 0.1% to account for outliers, and then takes the average of all the values for each week.

-To get a below-average price on the flight from the United States to Australia, you should book around 6 weeks before departure.
-For the absolute cheapest price, our data suggests you should book 16 weeks before departure.
+To get a below-average price on a flight from the United States to Australia, you should book around 2 weeks before departure, which saves you about 4% compared to booking last-minute.
+For the absolute cheapest price, our data suggests you should book 26 weeks before departure.

 Which is the cheapest airport to fly into in Australia?